-The City shall appoint one or more Paying Agents for the Bonds of each Series, and may at any time or from time to time appoint one or more other Paying Agents having the qualifications set forth in Agent.
+The City shall appoint one or more Paying Agents for the Bonds of each Scries, and may at any time or from time to time appoint one or more other Paying Agents having the qualifications set forth in Section 913 for a successor Paying Agent.
 The Trustee or the Co-Trustee may be appointed a Paying Agent.